Mohamed Makiya: Career

 When he returned to Baghdad in 1946, he was one of the first Iraqis to have obtained formal qualifications in architecture.
 At that time, Iraq had no tradition of using architects; rather a continuous tradition of both domestic and public buildings relying on ancient building techniques was evident, but designers rarely attached their names to their designs.
 The concept of an architect was so foreign that the Arabic language had no word to describe the profession.
 However, by the mid-20th century, Iraq was undergoing a period of 'modernisation' and many traditional houses were being demolished, paving the way for contemporary designs.

 The challenge for contemporary architects was how to incorporate traditional design elements while using modern materials and techniques.
 Mohamed Makiya, along with local architects, who had been trained in Europe, including, Makkiyya al-Jadiri, Mazlum, Qatan Adani and Rifat Chadirji took up this challenge, and in so doing, were pivotal to the development of a distinctly national style of architecture.

 Following his return to Baghdad, Makiya established Makiya & Associates, an architectural and planning consultancy, and later opened branch offices in Bahrain (1967); Muscat, Oman (1971) and London (1974).
-His first important commission was for Khulafa Mosque (1960–63) for which he developed a design extracted from the 9th-century Abbasid mosque that formerly stood on the same site, and built it around the surviving minaret.
+His first important commission was for al-Khulafa Mosque (1960–63) for which he developed a design extracted from the 9th-century Abbasid mosque that formerly stood on the same site, and built it around the surviving minaret.
 This mosque was situated in the same suburb as Makiya's place of birth.

 In the early years of his practice, Makiya struggled.
 Insufficient commercial work meant that he had to find a paid work.
 He was employed at the Directorate of General Municipalities in Baghdad, where he worked as an urban planner and architect.
 His wife worked as a secondary school teacher during these years.
 By the 1960s, however, he began to receive important commissions and by the 1970s, his Bahrain office was thriving.
 He continued to exhibit a preoccupation with regional architectural issues - local built environment, architectural heritage, folklore and local craftsmanship.
 For this design focus, he was often known as "the Islamic architect."

 His interest in Islamic art and design led him to collect artworks and photographs.
 Later his photographs were used to illustrate books on Islamic architecture such as Arab Architecture: Past and Present published by the Centre for Middle Eastern & Islamic Studies, University of Durham, 1983.
 He also supported the arts in practical ways.
 In the absence of art galleries in 1940s' Baghdad, Makiya opened his private home to host the first contemporary art exhibition featuring works by artist, Jawad Saleem.

 In 1959, he founded Iraq's first architectural department within the engineering department at University of Baghdad, became its dean and held the position until 1968.
 As an educator, he encouraged his students to take an interest in traditional Iraqi design and encouraged them draw street elevations of traditional buildings.